machida97/SpaceX_Falcon9_Portfolio/README.md

 # SpaceX Falcon 9 Launch Analysis Portfolio

-This repository is an **extended and enhanced version** of the Coursera **IBM Applied Data Science Capstone Project**, focusing on SpaceX Falcon 9 launch data.
-It demonstrates an **end-to-end data science workflow**, including data wrangling, SQL and visual EDA, interactive geospatial mapping, predictive modeling, and deployment-ready dashboards.
+This repository is a **portfolio project** showcasing end-to-end data science skills, using SpaceX Falcon 9 launch data.
+It builds on the **Coursera IBM Applied Data Science Capstone**, extending the work with additional data, EDA, visualizations, interactive maps, and predictive modeling.

+The project demonstrates:

+- Data wrangling and cleaning
+- SQL-based exploratory data analysis
+- Visual EDA with matplotlib and seaborn
+- Interactive geospatial analytics with Folium
+- Predictive modeling for booster landing success
+- Deployment of a Plotly Dash interactive dashboard

 ---